 My motto is we must come together as a movement to induce, inspire, influence, encourage and motivate each other.

-My name is Julian Middleton; I reside in Queens, New York.
-I am the Creative Jazz Orgnaization, Inc vice president, a 30-year veteran of the New York Police Department, and a United States Army Veteran.
-I enjoy various music, from rock and roll to jazz and sports.
-I have been a member of CJO for many years, and I enjoy being a part of an organization with a 47-year history in "Keeping Jazz Alive."
-Unfortunately, since the Pandemic, it has not been easy to come together and celebrate this original art form due to health restrictions.
-I am, however, looking forward to 2022 to getting the Creative Jazz family up and running again.
+I have been a member of CJO for many years, and I take pride in being a part of an organization with a 49-year history in "Keeping Jazz Alive."
+Unfortunately, due to the pandemic, it has been challenging to come together and celebrate this original art form because of health restrictions.
+However, we are back and looking forward to 2025 and getting the Creative Jazz family up and running again.

 REUBEN BANKHEAD CHAIRMAN OF SCHOLARSHIP COMMITTEE